alisaduncan/tutorial-angular-httpclient/README.md

 A working version of the application can be found at [https://alisaduncan.github.io/tutorial-angular-httpclient/](https://alisaduncan.github.io/tutorial-angular-httpclient/)

+I wrote a post about [Http interceptors and writing unit tests on The Practical Dev](https://dev.to/alisaduncan/intercepting-http-requests---using-and-testing-angulars-httpclient).

 This project was an opportunity for me to play with Angular, RxJS, and Material.
 The app calls [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API to retrieve users and POST a new user.
 The code contains examples on utilizing Angular's HttpClient and corresponding unit tests.
 Unit tests for the view have been disabled for now.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

 ## Prerequisites